 The golden lion tamarin lives in rainforests on the Atlantic coast of Brazil.
-Touted as one of the most beautiful of the 4 known species of lion tamarins, lion tamarins take their name from their gorgeous manes.
+Touted as 1 of the most beautiful of the 4 known species of lion tamarins, lion tamarins take their name from their gorgeous manes.
 Their thick rings of hair look like the manes of Africa’s male lion.
 Unfortunately, 90% of their habitat has been destroyed as a result of deforestation and increased agricultural land needs.
 There are currently only 3,200 known golden lion tamarins remaining in the wild.
-They are listed as endangered by the IUCN.
+They are listed as Endangered by the IUCN.

 First the Stats…

 Scientific name: Leontopithecus rosalia

 Length: Up to 10 inches, plus up to a 15 inch long tail

 Lifespan: Up to 14 years